-The North Island’s largest wilderness area is in the Urewera mountains, mostly within Te Urewera National Park.
-Forested ridges of the greywacke Huiarau and Ikawhenua ranges form the western part of the park.
+The North Island’s largest wilderness area is in Te Urewera.
+Forested ridges of the greywacke Huiarau and Ikawhenua ranges form the western part of the area.
 Lake Waikaremoana, in the east, is flanked by dramatic bluffs.
 The lake is dammed by a large prehistoric landslide from the end of the Ngāmoko Range.

 Eastern hills and lowlands

 Some of the North Island’s hilly eastern regions are made from soft sediment, laid on the sea floor and later raised above sea level.
 The material is geologically young, and was never highly compacted.